KateChuu/iConcepts-Orthodontics-Interactive-Textbook/src/README.md

 # IC-src

-This shared repository contains the source code of the iConcepts application, collaboratively maintained by IC-BlueRing and IC-RedBack teams.
+This shared repository contains the source code of the iConcepts application, maintained by IC-RedBack.

 URL: <https://iconcepts.vercel.app/>